-Lutz says she met Harris' parents-in-law through her husband two years ago, and learned about their granddaughter's diagnosis of Rett syndrome.
+Lutz says she met Harris' parents-in-law through her husband in 2009, and learned about their granddaughter's diagnosis of Rett syndrome.
 Soon after, Lutz contacted Harris and the two met for a long walk around the local YMCA indoor track, Eliza in tow.

 In fact, while Eliza does have a mutation in the MECP2 gene, her specific mutation has never before been documented—just the kind of discovery that Zhang predicted will begin to emerge more frequently now that genetic testing for suspected autism-spectrum cases is increasing.